stevegt/cc-guide/README.md

 ## Proposals

+*A proposal is a spark to light the fire of consensus.*

-A proposal is essentially a draft commit that is subject to review and discussion before being accepted and added to the timeline.
+A proposal is a draft commit that is subject to review and discussion before being accepted and added to the timeline.
 It is an opportunity to gather input from the group or community and to resolve any objections or conflicts before making a final decision.

 Here are the steps of the proposal process: